Originally published on our blog.

 Idea

 A common request we have received from our customers is to support more than 8 features.
 Until now, the recommended approach has been to use the notes field or data object fields to store any additional feature information.
 With this update, the dashboard and several of our clients have built in support for additional features.
+In addition to being able to define any number of features, we have also made it possible to define feature hierarchies.
+For example, we can define the following feature hierarchy:

 Set up